MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ### &#9989; General considerations

-* Ensure you are using version 1.4.1 or later of the [Microsoft Teams SDK](https://www.npmjs.com/package/@microsoft/teams-js).
+* Ensure you're using version 1.4.1 or later of the [Microsoft Teams SDK](https://www.npmjs.com/package/@microsoft/teams-js).
 * Don't make changes to your app while the validation process is in progress.
 Doing so will require a complete revalidation of your app.
 * Your app must not stop responding, end unexpectedly, or contain programming errors.
 If an issue occurs, your app must fail and provide valid information for the way-forward to the user.
 * Your app must not automatically download, install, or launch any executable code in the user environment.
 All downloads must seek explicit permission from the user.